A Quick Look at the Jack, Joseph and Morton Mandel School

 In addition, MSASS provides an emphasis in School Social Work and International Social Work.

 Through field education, students apply what they learn in class to real-life situations.
 First-year students work in a setting designed to introduce them to advanced social work practice.
 In the second year, field education opportunities match the area of concentration.
-And the best part?
-We offer paid field placements.

 At the Jack, Joseph and Morton Mandel School, we have worked to make master’s study possible for everyone.
 One of the following options may work for you.